sbeeee/gevent-dht/README.md

-This is a basic implementation of a dht using gevent.
+### This is a basic implementation of a DHT using the gevent library.

-There are two things you have to concern yourself with.
+There are two things you have to concern yourself with. <br />
 1.)
-Bootstrapping the network.
+Bootstrapping the network. <br />
 The following example creates a network of one node

 -------------------------------------------------------------------

 import gevent_dht
 table = gevent_dht.distributedHashTable(None) #This tell the network it
         # is the first node by default it listens on port 8339